smellslikeml/photoscope/README.md

-# Simple Image Search App
+# Reverse Image Search App

+## Overview
-## Overview This is a simple image search flask app featuring elasticsearch and mobilenet image embeddings for indexing.
-Point it to a directory of
+This is a simple image search flask app featuring elasticsearch and mobilenet image embeddings for indexing.
-images, upload an image, and find the closest image results!
+Point it to a directory of images, upload an image, and find the closest image results!

 ![app gif](assets/elastic_imagesearch.gif?raw=true)